trumhemcut/devops/README.md

 From here, you can create new account, change password, create new group, move users to groups, etc...

+In case you are confident to config the LDAP Server via LDAP CLI, then you can remove this container in the ```docker-compose.yml```

 ## Jenkins
 https://github.com/jenkinsci/docker
 https://github.com/jenkinsci/docker/issues/263